ro-msg-angular-training/resources/README.md

 >
 > Add a new "Delete" button on the detail page, which calls the backend to remove a product from the catalogue.
 >
-> Add a new "Checkout" button on the shopping cart page, which creates a new order on the backend. **Note**: The response type of this request may require you to set the `responseType` flag on your request as here `this.httpClient.post('/api/orders', data, { responseType: 'text' })`.
+> Add a new "Checkout" button on the shopping cart page, which creates a new order on the backend. **Note**: The response of this request may require you to set the `responseType` flag on the HttpClient options parameters as here `this.httpClient.post('/api/orders', data, { responseType: 'text' })`.
 For more info [check this](https://angular.io/guide/http#requesting-data-from-a-server).

 #### Further Resources (Optional):